fokamdk99/EmpikPalindrome/README.md

 COPY --from=MAVEN_BUILD1 /build/target/springboot-first-app-0.0.1-SNAPSHOT.jar /app/
 ENTRYPOINT ["java", "-jar", "springboot-first-app-0.0.1-SNAPSHOT.jar"]
 ```
+The Dockerfile will build your springboot application and provide an entrypoint in case this image will be run.

+To check that it works:
-It is possible to access Jenkins container: ``` docker exec -it jenkins-empik bash  ```.
-Then you may navigate to the folder where files relevant to particular projects are stored: ``` cd var/jenkins_home/workspace ```.
-Then ``` cd EmpikPalindrome/springboot-first-app ``` to your pipeline project and run the following commands:
+* access your Jenkins container from the command line: ``` docker exec -it jenkins-empik bash  ```.
+* Navigate to the folder where files relevant to particular projects are stored: ``` cd var/jenkins_home/workspace ```.
+Then ``` cd <pipeline_project_name>/springboot-first-app ``` to your pipeline project and run the following commands:
 ```
 docker container run -p 2223:2223 springboot-first-app-dockerized1
 curl -XGET 'http://docker:2223/welcome?word=AnnA'